I may earn from qualified Amazon & Affiliate purchases at no cost to you.

 I can't layer 3-4 different creams on my face every day, whose got the time?
 Plus, it makes my face feel greasy!

-But now with the availability of potent "booster" serums like vitamin C, B5 hyaluronic acid and retinols, I can add a few drops into my favorite moisturizer or makeup and my beauty routine is a lot simpler.
+And now many retinol serums have potent "booster" with ingredients like vitamin C, B5, hyaluronic acid and retinols.
+All I have to do is add a few drops into my favorite moisturizer or makeup foundation, and my beauty routine just got a lot simpler.

 Read on to see what retinol serum I use...

-First, I can control the strength by adding more or less serum as my skin needs.
-This eliminates the possibility of retinol side effects because I only add as much as my skin can handle and slowly adjust as my skin adjusts.
+This eliminates or slows the possibility of retinol side effects because you only add as much as your skin can handle and slowly add more as your skin adjusts.

-Second, it's cheaper, because I'm only paying for the retinol, not all the extra that's added to a typical retinol face cream.
+And, serums are usually cheaper, because you're not paying for all the "extra stuff" that's added to a typical retinol face cream.

 I was afraid of using any type of retinol skin care product.
 Whether it was an over-the-counter retinol or prescription retinol because I read it might make the skin more sensitive to sunlight.